-- The Code requires the BCC hold a public hearing prior to the setting of the tentative millage rates, a Committee of the Whole of the Commission Committee with jurisdiction over the budget prior to the first budget hearing to discuss changes to fees and charges, and meetings prior to each of two public budget hearings to discuss recommended changes to the Proposed Budget (Section 2-1795 of the Code of MiamiDade County). - The Finance Director, appointed jointly by the Mayor and the Clerk of the Circuit and County Courts, has charge of the financial affairs of the County.
-While not delineated in the Charter, currently the Budget Director is the designated Budget Officer.
-At the end of each fiscal year an audit is performed by an independent certified public accountant designated by the BCC of the accounts and finances of the County for the fiscal year just completed. - Miami-Dade County Resolution No. R-31-09 establishes the current investment policy for Miami-Dade County which states in summary that the County's investment strategy is an adherence to buy and hold thereby eliminating the potential for risky trading. - Miami-Dade County Ordinance No. 14-02 requires separate votes of the Board for each millage rate, including voter approved debt.
-A separate vote is required to set the tentative millage rates in July, as well as at each public budget hearing in September. - This year, a new procedure was implemented tying the budget to the anticipated results.
-As prescribed by Ordinance No. 15-58, no later than April 1st of each year, the Commission Auditor provides to the Commission a written report detailing, for each department, office, division or other unit of County government the services provided to the community, the resources allocated for the delivery of services. and the achievement of performance measures with respect to the delivery of services.
+- The Code requires the BCC hold a public hearing prior to the setting of the tentative millage rates, a Committee of the Whole of the Commission Committee with jurisdiction over the budget prior to the first budget hearing to discuss changes to fees and charges, and meetings prior to each of two public budget hearings to discuss recommended changes to the Proposed Budget (Section 2-1795 of the Code of Miami-Dade County). - Miami-Dade County Resolution No. R-31-09 establishes the current investment policy for Miami-Dade County which states in summary that the County's investment strategy is an adherence to buy and hold thereby eliminating the potential for risky trading. - Miami-Dade County Ordinance No. 14-02 requires separate votes of the Board for each millage rate, including voter approved debt.
+A separate vote is required to set the tentative millage rates in July, as well as at each public budget hearing in September. - As prescribed by Ordinance No. 15-58, no later than April 1st of each year, the Commission Auditor provides to the Commission a written report detailing, for each department, office, division or other unit of County government the services provided to the community, the resources allocated for the delivery of services, and the achievement of performance measures with respect to the delivery of services.
 The report includes the Commission Auditor's recommendations regarding adjustments to resource allocations to yield desired service delivery results.
 Each commission committee then meets no later than May 1st of each year to review and discuss the Commission Auditor's report, identify new service delivery priorities for the next fiscal year for those services under the commission committee's jurisdiction, approve by motion new service delivery priorities for the next fiscal year, and forward its recommended priorities to the Commission.
 No later than June 1st of each year, the committee with jurisdiction over budgetary matters meets to review and discuss the commission committees' recommended new service delivery priorities for the next fiscal year, identify revenues and resources necessary to fund such priorities, and no later than June 15th, forward its findings to the Commission for its consideration at its regularly scheduled meeting immediately following June 15th or a special meeting called to discuss priorities.
 At that meeting, the Commission, by motion, approves those new service delivery priorities it wishes to implement in the ensuing fiscal year's County budget.
-This process was followed for the first time for the FY 2016-17 budget development process.